ShiroTakeda/gams-mode/README.md

 Acknowledgments:

 To write the package GAMS mode, I have used a lot of excellent emacs lisp codes written by other people.
-They include `YaTeX' (Yet Another LaTeX mode), `EPO' (Editing Process Organizer), `RefTeX mode', `c-sig.el', `font-latex.el', `lisp-mode.el', and `indent.el' etc.  In particular, I would like to express acknowledgments to Yuuji Hirose who is the author of `YaTeX' and `EPO' packages (they are available at
+They include "YaTeX" (Yet Another LaTeX mode), EPO (Editing Process Organizer), "RefTeX mode", `c-sig.el`, `font-latex.el`, `lisp-mode.el`, and `indent.el` etc.  In particular, I would like to express acknowledgments to Yuuji Hirose who is the author of YaTeX and EPO packages (they are available at
 <http://www.gentei.org/~yuuji/software>).
 He also have written other lots
 of cool lisp programs.
 You will be happy if you visit to his web site :-)

 --------------------